Word@Work, Let God's Word energise your working day!

 Matthew 23:37-39

-The seven 'woes' of this chapter were not pleasant.
-But Jesus did not gloat over the Pharisees.
-We know that because at the end of exposing their hypocrisy and warning them of judgement, He released a flood of compassion for them so that His disciples hear.
-He wanted the trainee apostles to understand His deep love for the rebellious and hypocritical people who had systematically refused to submit to God.
-He knew they hated Him, but He still loved them.
-As leaders of the church, the disciples would have the same problem and needed Christ-like compassion.
+The seven 'woes' of this chapter are not comfortable to read (Matthew 23:1-36).
+They speak of judgement which will come to religious people who exploit the things of God for their own benefit (Matthew 23:32-33).
+But Jesus did not make these hard statements because He hated the Pharisees.
+We know that because, after exposing their hypocrisy, He released a flood of compassion for them … so that His disciples hear.
+He wanted the trainee apostles to understand His deep love for the rebellious people who had systematically refused to submit to God.

 What Creates A Certain Future